Nathaniel Pryor (pioneer): Captured by Mexico

-A Citizen of Los Angeles
+Citizen of Los Angeles

 Upon his release Pryor settled in Los Angeles.
 A son named Juan Pryor was baptized in 1837.
 It's unlikely that Pryor was married to the boy's mother Juana Montalvo, as the baptism indicates the child was a "es" or a born out of marriage.
 He had two more sons by Sepulveda: Pablo Pryor and Manuel Pryor who died soon after birth in 1840.

 Miguel Pryor (aka Nathaniel Pryor) is mentioned in an account of the defense of Los Angeles in 1846, during the Mexican War.
 National newspapers recounted that the citizens of Los Angeles had met in September 1846 to expel the American military who had positioned themselves in California during the war.
 An escalation in violence had left 150 Americans dead.
 To stop the bloodshed both sides met to agree on conditions of a cease-fire.
 The Americans were represented by surgeon Edward Gilchrist and the Los Angelenos were represented by Miguel Prior (sic).

 Pryor married again in 1848 to Maria Felipe Paula Romero at the Plaza Church in Los Angeles.
 They had two additional children, Joaquina and Nathaniel Juan.

 Stephen C. Foster, a mayor of Los Angeles, published in 1884 A Sketch of Some of the earliest Pioneers of Los Angeles in which he recorded meeting Nathaniel Pryor in about 1849.